Band-Passes and Long Virtual Knot Concordance

-\begin{theorem} $(\mathscr{VC},\#,1)$ is a group. \end{theorem} \begin{proof} We will show $K \# -r(K) \asymp 1$; the relation $-r(K) \# K \asymp 1$ follows similarly.
-Arrange the classical crossings $x$ of $K$ by detours so that the double points all lie on a vertical line $c$ to the left of $l$.
-For each $x$, let $m(x)$ denote the corresponding crossing in $-r(K)$.
-For each $x$, draw a pair of parallel red arcs near the crossing point as in Figure \ref{fig_inverse}, left.
+\begin{theorem} $(\mathscr{VC},\#,1)$ is a group. \end{theorem} \begin{proof} We will show $K \# -r(K) \asymp 1$.
+Any two long virtual knots having the same Gauss diagram on $\mathbb{R}$ are equivalent by moves $v\Omega 1-v\Omega 4$.
+We may thus assume that $K$ is given so that all classical crossings $z$ lie on a line $c$ perpendicular to the $x$-axis.
+The classical crossings are connected together by arcs to produce the correct Gauss diagram of $K$, inserting virtual crossings where necessary.
+Furthermore assume that the the line $l$ defining $K\#-r(K)$ is to the right of $c$.
+For each $z$, let $m(z)$ denote the corresponding crossing in $-r(K)$.
+For each $z$, draw a pair of parallel red arcs near the crossing point as in Figure \ref{fig_inverse}.

 It may be assumed that all intersections of the red arcs with $K \# -r(K)$ are transversal and that the arcs are symmetric with respect to $l$.
-Using detours and two saddle moves on the the red arcs, we have Figure \ref{fig_inverse} (right) locally for each $x$.
+Apply two saddle moves on the red arcs.
+This gives Figure \ref{fig_inverse}, right, locally for each $z$.
 All crossings coming from the red arcs with $K \# -r(K)$ are virtual.
 Let $L$ be the resulting long virtual link.